susanBuck/notes/05_Laravel/14_Authentication.md

 Notes:

 + No special forms needed here, just a simple call to `Auth::logout()`.
-+ All a user has to do to logout is hit this route; given that it makes sense to display a *logout* link somewhere on your site that will send your user to this route.
++ All a user has to do to logout is visit this route; given that it makes sense to display a *logout* link somewhere on your site that will send your user to this route.
 + Upon logging out, the user is redirected to the homepage.